frogi12/mealPicker/README.md

 and the environmental impact of the meals, and integrates with a web service that I can easily use on my phone (I initially wanted to do this in google Keep, but there is no official API for this google service, so I went with google Tasks instead).

+Alongside the sript a laso built a personal collection of recipies and ingredients, which is also quite convenient on its own.
+This collection is also included in the project.